ryanpereirax/ryanpereirax/README.md

 - E-mail: `ryanprj123@gmail.com`

-The programming languages ​​that I have knowledge are: Java, CSS, JS and Python.</p>
+The programming languages ​​that I have knowledge are: Java, CSS, JS, Python and Kotlin.</p>

 <div>
 <a href="https://github.com/ryanpereirax">